havelund/daut/README.md

 Note: these functions actually return an object of a subclass (named `anonymous`) of class `state`, but that is not important here.

-An additional state `stay` as a result of a transition indicates that we stay in the current state.

 #### From States to Sets of States and Other Magic